SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 ### Common Exceptions

-Following table contains typical exceptions which you could encounter when you start using the User Profile Service bulk API.
+Following table contains typical exceptions which you could encounter when you start using the user profile service bulk API.

 Example Exception | Details
 --- | ---
 _Property Names [AboutMe] are editable by user._ | This would be thrown by the CSOM API when you call the **ExecuteQuery** method when submitting the job to your tenant.
 The API will validate that all properties currently being mapped are NOT user editable.
 The exception will point out the property which cannot be used.
-In this example, we have tried to map a JSON property to the **AboutMe** property in the User Profile Service properties, but this is not allowed since **AboutMe** is a user editable property.
+In this example, we have tried to map a JSON property to the **AboutMe** property in the user profile service properties, but this is not allowed since **AboutMe** is a user editable property.
-_InvalidProperty - vesaj@contoso.com Property 'AboutMe' is not mapped to any property in the user profile application._ | The JSON data file contained a property which has not been mapped to the User Profile Service property in SharePoint Online.
+_InvalidProperty - vesaj@contoso.com Property 'AboutMe' is not mapped to any property in the user profile application._ | The JSON data file contained a property which has not been mapped to the user profile service property in SharePoint Online.
 This means that the source data file contains properties for which you have not provided a mapping in the **propertyMap** parameter.
 You will need to have a mapping definition for each of the properties in the JSON data object.
 _MissingIdentity - The identity is missing for the user object_ | The identity property could not be found in the user object.
 The most likely cause is that the **sourceDataIdProperty** attribute is wrongly set for the **QueueImportProfileProperties** method.
 Ensure that you have the right property in the JSON source file and that your code/script is assigning this attribute accordingly.
-_IdentityNotResolvable unknown@contoso.com User identity cannot be resolved_ | The data file contained an identity, which could not be resolved or was not present in the User Profile Service.
-In this case, the user profile with email of _unknown@contoso.com_ could not be located in the User Profile Service.
+_IdentityNotResolvable unknown@contoso.com User identity cannot be resolved_ | The data file contained an identity, which could not be resolved or was not present in the user profile service.
+In this case, the user profile with email of _unknown@contoso.com_ could not be located in the user profile service.
 _DataFileNotJson - JsonToken EndObject is not valid for closing JsonType Array.
 Path 'value', line 8, position 10._ | Your import file format is not valid JSON and does not match the expected format.

 ## Frequently Asked Questions